jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-04.md

 Enlil set a mark upon Cain, lest anyone finding him should kill him.

-<sup>16</sup> So Cain went out from the presence of the LORD, and dwelt in the land of Nod, on the east of Eden.
+<sup>16</sup> So Cain went out from the presence of Enki, and dwelt in the land of Nod, on the east of Eden.

 <sup>17</sup> Cain had sex with his wife and she conceived Enoch.
 Cain built a city named Enoch after his son.
 <!--